 1. Client Advisory Boards

 These focus groups meet at a regular cadence, ideally quarterly, to discuss what is going right and what could be improved in the firm.
 Each client advisory board should consist of clients who are most representative of the ideal client you’re trying to get more of.
-It’s best practice to not invite spouses to serve on the same board during the same year, since they likely share similar experiences.
+It’s best practice not to invite spouses to serve on the same board during the same year since they likely share similar experiences.
 Typical meetings last anywhere from one hour to a full day.

 Most advisors’ first objection to creating a client advisory board is that they feel uncomfortable asking so much of their clients.
-This is a valid concern, however we find that folks enjoy having their opinion asked and are happy to contribute to help the firm serve them better.
+This is a valid concern.
+However, we find that folks enjoy having their opinion asked and are happy to contribute to help the firm serve them better.
 And because many clients are retired from professions where their input was valued, many miss the opportunity to contribute their insight during retirement.

 We suggest hosting the first meeting of the client advisory board over lunch at a local country club or the private room of a restaurant.
 A 60- to 90-minute discussion over lunch provides plenty of actionable feedback.
 The advisor should be sure to record audio from the session or have an assistant take diligent notes.